viezel/NappTestFlight/README.md

 ![TestFlight](https://s3.amazonaws.com/github-ds/TestFlight.png)

-### NappTestFlight Module for Appcelerator Titanium
+## NappTestFlight Module for Appcelerator Titanium

-This is a Test Flight module currently based on TestFlight SDK 1.1.
+This is a Test Flight module currently based on TestFlight SDK 1.2.4.

+### Download

+**Find the newest version in the dist folder**

 ### API

 To access this module from JavaScript, you would do the following:

 	<modules>
-        <module version="1.1" platform="iphone">dk.napp.testflight</module>
+        <module platform="iphone">dk.napp.testflight</module>
     </modules>

 The provided API is simple: